sdmx-twg/vtl/v2.2/docs/reference_manual/operators/Join operators/Join/content.rst

 * **left_join**: the join is ideally performed stepwise, between consecutive pairs of input Data Sets, starting from the left side and proceeding towards the right side.
-The Data Points are matched like in the **inner_join**, but a virtual Data Point is generated even if no Data Point of the right Data Set matches (in this case, the Measures and Attributes coming from the right Data Set take the NULL value in the virtual Data Set).
+The Data Points are matched like in the **inner_join**, but a virtual Data Point is generated even if no Data Point of the right Data Set matches (in this case, the Measures and Attributes coming from the right Data Set take the **null** value in the virtual Data Set).
 Therefore, for each Data Points of the left Data Set a virtual Data Point is always generated.
 These stepwise operations are associative.
 More formally, consider the generic pair `<dsᵢ, dsᵢ₊₁>`, where `dsᵢ` is the result of the `left_join` of the first “i” operands and `dsᵢ₊₁` is the i+1th operand.
 For each pair `<dsᵢ, dsᵢ₊₁>`, the joined Data Set is fed with all